CS-SI/pytest-executable/doc/test-case.rst

 .. note::

-   A test case directory shall not contain any of the files created by the execution of |executable| or of the processing defined in the python modules, otherwise they may badly interfere with the execution of the testing tool.
+   A test case directory shall not contain any of the files created by the execution of |exe| or of the processing defined in the python modules, otherwise they may badly interfere with the execution of the testing tool.
-   In other words: do not run the |executable| in the input directory.
+   In other words: do not run the |exe| in the input directory.

 The |yaml| file is used by |ptx| for several things.
 When this file is found, |ptx| will create the test case output directory, then identify the